vloddot/jolt-svelte/README.md

 Custom [Revolt](https://www.github.com/revoltchat) client for desktop made in [Tauri](https://tauri.app) and [SvelteKit](https://kit.svelte.dev).

-> Note: This client will likely be deprecated soon in favor of [vloddot/jolt-solidjs](https://github.com/vloddot/jolt-solidjs).
+> Note: This client is deprecated in favor of [vloddot/jolt-solidjs](https://github.com/vloddot/jolt-solidjs).

 <!-- omit in toc -->